rpatterson/iiswsgi/README.rst

 -----------------------------

     The ``bdist_webpi`` distutils command assembles a WebPI feed from one or more MSDeploy packages with dependencies.
-It can also include entries for normal Python dists.
-The global feed metadata
+The MSDeploy packages to include are defined by passing paths to distrubutions with ``setup.py`` files whose MSDeploy dist zip files have previously been built in the ``--msdeploy-bdists`` command option separated by `shlex.split`_.

+    The global feed metadata is taken from the distribution the command is being run for.
+Entries are added to the feed for the distributions lited in the ``--msdeploy-bdists`` command option and the ``webpi_eggs`` depdencies in `extras_require`_.
+The WebPI dependencies and related products are taken from the lists given in the ``install_msdeploy`` and ``install_webpi`` ``setup()``
+    kwargs respectivels.
+The metadata for those entries is taken from the corresponding distributions.
+The following are additional ``setup()`` kwargs that are used in the feed if defined for a given distrubution:

+        * title
+        * author_url
+        * license_url
+        * display_url
+        * help_url
+        * published
+        * icon_url
+        * screenshot_url
+        * discovery_file
+        * msdeploy_url_template

 Clean WebPI Caches
 ------------------

-    The ``clean_webpi`` distutils command clears the `WebPI caches`_ for one or more MSDeploy packages and the feed itself.
+    The ``clean_webpi`` distutils command clears the `WebPI caches`_ for one or more MSDeploy package downloads and the feed itself.
+    The MSDeploy packages to be cleared from the cache are taken from the same ``--msdeploy-bdists`` command option.

 Debugging